-On satisfactory medical evidence that a Participant suffers from a covered condition described in this benefit, Blue Cross will pay the benefit amount in effect for the Participant at the time of the claim, subject to the conditions outlined below.
+On satisfactory medical evidence that a Participant suffers from a covered condition described in this benefit, Blue Cross will pay the amount specified in the Summary of Benefits, subject to the conditions outlined below.
 If there is a change in critical illness coverage, the coverage in effect when the covered condition was diagnosed is the coverage that applies to all claims for that covered condition.